ryuheechul/do-tht-echo/RATIONALES.md

 `eslint` is a popular choice for Node.js projects and it was straightforward how to set up and use it.
 `prettier` is a popular choice for code formatting for Javascript projects but potentially conflicting with `eslint`.
-But thanks to `eslint-plugin-prettier`, integrating `prettier` into `eslint` was possible, so we only need to talk to `eslit` to get the benefit of beautiful consistent code formatting from `prettier`
+But thanks to `eslint-plugin-prettier`, integrating `prettier` into `eslint` was possible, so we only need to talk to `eslit` to get the benefit of beautiful consistent code formatting from `prettier`.

 ## Dockerfile / Makefile